Bethlehem College, Ashfield: History under the Sisters of Charity

 Until at least 1962 the College held regular dance lessons for the students from Kindergarten upwards often with a ball at Ashfield Town Hall or latterly at the College for the Senior Bethlehem girls and the De La Salle boys.
 Dancing was then Ballroom Dancing only.
 The Kindergarten children each learned the same dance year on year; having been paired they learned to recite the steps and perform them at the annual ball where the girl's dressed in white "communion dresses" and the boys dressed in white shirts, black ties and, no doubt, school trousers.

 Swimming was a regular weekly event in the summer months when we would take over Enfield pool for the afternoon.
-We all enjoyed these relaxing afternoons which culminated in the Annual Swimming Carnival.